Premier Date: April 7, 2010

-During the first run, Jamie attached several smoke grenades to the rear of his car to create a makeshift smokescreen.
-While intially successful, the smokescreen quickly backfired when the smoke was sucked into Jamie’s car as well, blinding and choking him and forcing him to stop the chase.
+During the first run, Jamie attached several smoke grenades to the rear of his car to create a makeshift smoke screen.
+While initially successful, the smoke screen quickly backfired when the smoke was sucked into Jamie’s car as well, blinding and choking him and forcing him to stop the chase.
 They modified the rig to keep the smoke grenades outside of the car, and Adam became the driver while wearing a oxygen mask.
-The second test was more successful, with Adam being able to use the smokescreen to elude the pursuit car.
+The second test was more successful, with Adam being able to use the smoke screen to elude the pursuit car.

-The pursuit car was slowed down signficantly by the oil slick, allowing Jamie to elude it.
+The pursuit car was slowed down significantly by the oil slick, allowing Jamie to elude it.
 However, the pursuit car did not instantly spin out as is popularly shown in movies.

 As part of the Mythbuster Challenge, Adam designed a rig that would deploy a parachute and release it in hopes of blinding the pursuit car.
 While the parachute successfully deployed, the pursuit car was able to avoid it and chase down Adam.

 As part of the Mythbuster Challenge, Jamie designed specialized carstoppers meant to get caught in the pursuit car’s undercarriage and slow it down.
 While they deployed successfully, the pursuit car managed to stay on Jamie’s tail, despite taking serious damage from the carstoppers.
 While it did not work in the short run, the MythBusters pointed out that they would have been successful if the chase had gone on any longer.